safx/ejdb/_sources/doc/limitations.txt

 ----------------------------

 EJDB can be used by threads within a single process only.
-EJDB |ejdbversion| is no allowed for using by different OS processes.
+EJDB |ejdbversion| is no allowed for using from different OS processes.